4TUResearchData-Carpentries/workshop_notes/README.md

 Consider that instructors may not follow the on-line lesson material verbatim.
 So, referring to these notes may be more helpful and effective than browsing the Carpentries lesson material.
 2. In the list of files above, bring up the file of your lesson upon clicking _exactly on the file name_ (hence not anywhere else in the line).
     -  The R script of the episode **Introduction to R** (Eduard) is in [data-carpentry/scripts/intro-to-r.R](https://github.com/4TUResearchData-Carpentries/workshop_notes/edit/2502-LDEV-LEI/data-carpentry/scripts/intro-to-r.R)
+    -  The R script of the episode Starting with Data (Bjorn) is in [data-carpentry/scripts/start-data.R](./data-carpentry/scripts/start-data.R)
 4. Please refresh the webpage with the lesson notes.
 So, you will view the latest commands as the instructor types and the notes grow.

 #### Workshop documents